lewisMurch/newsMakerAi/README.md

-Public version of a private automatic news maker.
+Public version of my private automatic news maker

 Please resuse anything you want, individual files should work well for your project with minimal tweaking.
+Thought I would release as this is something I would have liked to have had 6 months ago when I started the project for help and ideas with certian things.

+I have included some example videos to show capabilities of the private version (very similar to this one, just with my own custom blender files and API keys basically)

-Needs lots of modules and software otherwise full pipleine won't work.
-I have included some example videos to show capabilities.
-A few files are missing as they are too big (such as some of the blender files)
+Needs lots of modules and software otherwise full pipleine won't work like mine, but this is intended as a source for more indivudal files, and less as a full project (although feel free to get it to work if you want).
+A few files are missing as they are too big (such as some of the blender files).